liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/00-intro.markdown

 ## Embedded vs. Remote Operation Mode [](id=embedded-vs-remote-operation-mode)

-When you install @product@, there's an embedded Elasticsearch already installed.
+When you install @product@, Elasticsearch is already embedded.
 In embedded mode, Elasticsearch search runs in the same JVM to make it easy to test-drive with minimal configuration.
 Running both servers in the same process has drawbacks:

 -  Elasticsearch must use the same JVM options as @product@.
 -  @product@ and Elasticsearch compete for resources.